ruaraya/ComIT-NodeJS/browserapi.md

 ### Alert

-- The **Window.alert()** method displays an alert dialog with the optional specified content and an OK button
+- The **window.alert()** method displays an alert dialog with the optional specified content and an OK button
 - This method accepts a message parameter that will show to the user

   **Example:**